YuMiao329/web-app-data-visualization/README.md

 * Clone this repository in your local directory.
 * Access this folder and type `. /venv/Scripts/activate` in your git bash window to activate thr virtual environment.
-* Access `datavisual` folder and type `pip install -r requirements.txt` in your git bash window to install necessary dependencies to make the web app tp run.
+* Access `datavisual` folder and type `pip install -r requirements.txt` in your git bash window to install necessary dependencies to make the web app to run.

 ## Required Packages